rhnfzl/business-process-dashboard-using-lstm/README.md

 ### Prerequisites

-- To run this code, first install [Anaconda](https://www.anaconda.com/products/individual) on your system.
+- To run this code, first install [Anaconda](https://www.anaconda.com/products/individual) on your system, don't foget to check the PATH while installation.
-- Change the directory to desired location where you would like to clone the repo, and then clone it
+- Change the directory to desired location where you would like to clone the repository, and then clone it.
 - Create Conda virtual Environment using ```conda create -n <env name>```
 - Activate the Virtual Env : ```conda activate <env name>```
-- Then install Python 3.7 using ```conda install python=3.7```
+- Install Python 3.7 using ```conda install python=3.7```
-- Install from the requirement.txt file using ```pip install -r requirements.txt```
+- Then install the packages required from the [requirement.txt](https://github.com/rhnfzl/business-process-dashboard-for-lstm/blob/master/requirements.txt) file using ```pip install -r requirements.txt```

 ## Running the script

-Once you've established the environment, you may spin the dashboard using the ```streamlit run dashboard.py```
+Once you've established the environment, you may run the dashboard using the ```streamlit run dashboard.py``` from the root directory.

 <!---